Last revised: August 10, 2018

 CARNA will share information on the policies and procedures that apply to the management of personal information when requested by any member of the public.

-An individual shall be able to challenge the accuracy and completeness of their personal information and request to have it amended if appropriate.
-Individuals can request access by contacting the privacy officer.
+An individual may challenge the accuracy and completeness of their personal information that CARNA has in its custody and control and may request to have it amended if appropriate.

 College and Association of Registered Nurses of Alberta